Drone-archaeology-bonn/YOLO_Archaeology/README.md

 In this project I successfully trained YOLOv5 to detect three given classes: bombcraters, charcoal piles, and barrows on a digital surface model (DSM).

+# Best results

+The best results appeared in taining exp47

 # Preparation

 * We recived a DSM with already annotated instances of the classes